dianadiazc/customer-wa/content/work4/_index.md

 You will run this Lab at an AWS sponsored workshop then you will be provided with an AWS Account to perform all the tasks in the following section.

-It is strongly recommended to run **Lab 1: Operational Excellence** and **Lab 2: Resiliency** in this workshop to perform this Lab.
+It is strongly recommended to run **Lab 1: Operational Excellence** and **Lab 2: Reliability** in this workshop to perform this Lab.
 In case you cannot complete Lab 2 before performing this Lab, you could execute the activities, however you will see a different configuration in your console compared to the one in the instructions.

 ## Tasks